-Upon successful completion of approved training programs, management shall authorize personnel to perform forensic analysis, issue reports of analyses, give opinions and interpretations, and operate particular types of equipment.
+Upon successful completion of approved training programs, management shall authorize personnel to perform forensic analysis, issue reports of analyses, give opinions and interpretations, conduct sampling where applicable, and operate particular types of equipment.

 Each Section shall maintain records of the relevant authorization(s), competence, educational and professional qualifications, training, skills and experience of technical personnel, including contracted personnel.
 This information shall be readily available and shall include the date on which authorization and/or competence is confirmed.